quellish/XcodeNewBuildSystem/README.md

+# Faster Swift Builds with the New Xcode Build System

 In Xcode 9 Apple [quietly introduced a new build system].
 This is a “preview” and is not enabled by default.
 It promises improvements in build times as well as changes to how object dependencies in Swift are handled.
 [Circular dependencies] have long been a major pain point for Swift developers.
 They can cause unpredictable behavior when editing, long build times, and Xcode crashes.